 What are Capital Credits?

 Capital credits are an annual allocation of funds representing your share of ownership in the Cooperative.
 They are the margins or the money left after expenses, shared by the customer-owners.
-Capital credits are based on each customer-owner’s annual energy usage and their contribution to margin.
+Capital credits are based on each customer-owners annual energy usage and their contribution to the margin.

 Capital credits are used by Central Georgia Electric Membership Corporation for operating capital, necessary reserves, storm damage, upgrading electric lines, replacing equipment, and other contingencies.
 This allows the Cooperative to serve your needs for reliable power better